Vulnerabilities in Internet Software

 Whether you use Firefox or another browser, you should always upgrade to the most recent version and install any patches that are available.
 Newer versions of the same browser offer several advantages:

 - They are more likely to have security concerns addressed.

 - The more recent a browser, the more likely it is that it will display recent websites as the designer intended.

-- Users are driving demand for newer features which is unlikely to be added to older versions.
+- Newer features are unlikely to be added to older versions.

 Firefox Rapid Deployment

-- RapidRelease has also allowed for the integration new security and technology improvements without an all-or-nothing risk at any stage.
+- RapidRelease has allowed for the integration new security and technology improvements without an all-or-nothing risk at any stage.

-- Nightly builds allow developers to experiment with features without endangering the average user.
+- Nightly builds allow developers to experiment with features without endangering the end user's experience.

-- Problems noticed in any upgrade that couldn't be fixed with a minor release could be fixed within 6 weeks rather than a year or longer (as is typical of browser release schedules).
+- Problems that couldn't be fixed with a minor release could be fixed within six weeks rather than the year or longer typical for other browsers.